maavilapa/TemporalFusionTransformerExample/README.md

 %tensorboard --logdir lightning_logs
 ```

 Where lightning_logs is the folder with the training logs defined in the optimize_hyperparameters function.
 With the help of tensorboard we can compare the validation loss curves for the best four models.
+In our case the model was the version 2 shown in light blue color.
+It is also possible to plot the Validation or training MAPE, RMSE, SMAPE and MAE.
+From this curves we can see that the lowest validation loss is reached close to the 50 epochs or 5000 steps.

  <p align="center">
   <img src="https://github.com/maavilapa/TemporalFusionTransformerExample/blob/main/images/val_loss.svg" width=500>